 Put down your phone

 You know those times when you desperately need to catch up on sleep, but you take on one more work project anyway?
 Or, when you want nothing more than to sit on your couch, with a glass of wine and catch up on Scandal, but you agree to take your niece for the night instead?
-Over–committing your time can be a tough habit to break, because we have been conditioned to believe that putting others before our own personal needs is the right things to do.
+Overcommitting your time can be a tough habit to break because we have been conditioned to believe that putting others before our own personal needs is the right thing to do.
 The polite thing to do.
-But, protecting your time, mood and physical/mental health is important.
+But, protecting your time, mood and physical/mental health are important.
 Remember, no is a complete sentence.

 Stop comparing yourself to others

 Practice kindness, with yourself.
 When someone else succeeds – in a relationship, in their career, in a hobby – that does not mean that you have failed.
 There is enough room for us all to succeed, by our own definitions of success.
 Understand that you are on your own path in life, and comparing yourself to others is a sure–fire way to breed unhappiness.

 Stop spending money on coffee shops, gym memberships and late fees

 Keeping your finances in order can be daunting, but financial freedom has a lot of benefits.
 Take a look at your spending habits, and start cutting out small luxuries that could save you money.
 This will help you save money, for larger purchases, such as a new car, international vacation or mortgage.
 Cut out that coffee shop run and you could save over $1,000 a year!
 You can also save money by working out at home, not letting late fees sneak up on you and packing your own lunch.